Slit Seal, 96 well plate seal

 The Slit Seal is a resistant, instant self-closing 96-well plate seal.

-The adhesive-free, pre-cut slits made of silicone and PET allows easy insertion and withdrawal of pipette tips and sampling needles without dragging.
-The Slit Seal’s main purpose is to prevent solvent evaporation and cross-contamination.
-Some suggested applications are Automation, SPE, HPLC, LC/MS, and ADME.
+The adhesive-free, pre-cut slits made of silicone and PET allows easy insertion and withdrawal of pipette tips and sampling needles without catching and dragging.

 “We run quite a lot of samples with our mass spec, which is why some people in our lab prefer to use the autosampler plate for the samples so that they can just run 96 samples in one sitting…The plate seals are working perfectly for our application.”